controlecidadao/samantha_ia/README.md

 <summary>Instructions</summary>

 <br><br>
 Samantha needs just a `.gguf` model file to generate text.
-Follow these steps to perform a simple model test with Samantha:
+Follow these steps to perform a simple model test:
 <br><br>

 1) Open Microsoft Task Management by pressing `CTRL + SHIFT + ESC` and check available memory.
 Close some programs if necessary to free memory.

 2) Visit [Hugging Face](https://huggingface.co/models?library=gguf&sort=trending&search=gguf) repository and click on the card to open the corresponding page.
 Locate the _Files and versions_ tab and choose a `gguf` model that fits in your available memory.

-4) Right click over the model download link icon and copy its url.
+4) Right click over the model download link icon and copy its URL.

-5) Paste the model url into Samantha's _Download Models for Testing_ field.
+5) Paste the model URL into Samantha's _Download models for testing_ field.

-6) Insert a prompt into _USER Prompt_ field and press `Enter`.
+6) Insert a prompt into _User prompt_ field and press `Enter`.
 Keep the `$$$` sign at the end of your prompt.
 The model will be downloaded and the response will be generated using a deterministic settings.
 You can track this process via Task Management.

 <br>